• XARAGUA

 FULLY LEGAL, NON-FIREARM, NON-DEPENDENT SYSTEMS

-This system does not rely on chemical propellants (gunpowder), commercial ammunition, or industrial explosives.
 It is a non-firearm technology — legally distinct from traditional weaponry under most national and international frameworks.
-This means:

 No licensing is required,